liolok/DST-KeyBind-UI/README.md

 > Note: First argument of function `KeyBind` is config name, in this case we only bind one key so no need of it.
 >
-> For more than one key binding example, see `modinfo.lua` and `modmain.lua` in this repository.
+> For more complex binding, such as multiple and mouse button, see `modinfo.lua` and `modmain.lua` in this repository.

 ## Credit